Remember This as the Holiday Season Nears

 Let go of the belief that the holidays are going to make you fat.
 The holiday season isn’t necessarily the problem when it comes to eating.
 Much of it is the mindset and beliefs that ensue this time of year which may cause much of the struggle.

-- Continue eating regular balanced meals and exercising throughout the rest of the year
+- Continue eating balanced meals and exercising throughout the rest of the year.

 No one is forcing you to try every treat that comes through the door.
-Maybe your favorite treat is peanut butter cookies and you could care less about holiday peeps.
+Maybe your favorite treat is peanut butter cookies.
 Take a peanut butter cookie with the full intention of enjoying it.
 Let go of the belief that you “blew it” and need 4 more cookies or a sample of everything else on the table since it’s the holidays.

 You can integrate pleasurable foods into your diet in an empowered way.